Assessment of fetal lung maturity

 WHEN IS FETAL LUNG MATURITY TESTING PERFORMED?

 A test for fetal lung maturity is performed before semielective but medically indicated births <39 weeks when this information significantly impacts assessment of the balance between the maternal-fetal risks of continuing the pregnancy versus the maternal-fetal risks of preterm birth.
-This is a rare occurrence.
+This is an infrequent occurrence.
 In most clinical settings, the test is omitted because (1) delaying delivery because of lung immaturity would place the mother or fetus at significant risk, or (2) the fetus would benefit from delaying delivery, even if lung maturity is documented, and delaying delivery does not place the mother at significant risk .
+However, these assessments are not always black and white, and information about lung maturity may be helpful in the balance .
+Also, the information may be helpful in estimating the level of newborn care that will be required.

 Tests for fetal lung maturity are generally not performed before 32 weeks of gestation, given the high prevalence of fetal pulmonary immaturity and the lower predictive value of a mature test result at this gestational age.